-Strategic Objectives Performance Indicators E. Good Governance and administrative service Number of registered voter increase from Sensitize the community on voters Numbers of Voters" registered. enhanced.
-90,000 to100,000 by June, 2025 registered to100000 by June 2020 Conduct Voters education to 15 wards 2 staffs recruited by June 2025 Recruit two election officers Number officers recruited especially the poor and vulnerable including access to justice from 20% to 100%. by June 2025 Percentage increase of poor people and vulnerable accessing to justice B. National Anti- corruption implementation strategy enhanced and sustained governance in all wards to uphold the rule of law and democratic, effective, accountable, predictable, transparent, and democratic effective, accountable, free and fair election laws and rules , implemented
+Strategic Objectives Targets Strategies Performance Indicators E. Good Governance and Number of registered voter increase from Sensitize the community on voters Numbers of Voters" registered. administrative service 90,000 to100,000 by June, 2025 registered to 100000 by June 2020 enhanced.
+Conduct Voters education to 15 wards 2 staffs recruited by June 2025 Recruit two election officers Number officers recruited Improved public service delivery to all Improve public service delivery to all Percentage increase of poor people especially the poor and vulnerable especially the poor and vulnerable and vulnerable accessing to including access to justice from 20% to justice 100%. by June 2025 B. National Anti- corruption System and structure Established on Implement structure of governance in all free and fair election laws and implementation strategy rules, implemented 1 democratic effective, accountable, enhanced and sustained accountable, predictable, transparent, and inclusive and corruption free election at and corruption free election system, all level by June 2025